1jour1vin

 Wine rated (2018 guide) 94/100

-This estate has improved greatly, producing very impressive wines in recent vintages.
-The wine is structured and tannic but also full of black fruit, with good acidity and spice.
-It will need time to develop, so wait until at least 2025 to drink it.
+This estate has improved significantly, producing some truly impressive wines in recent vintages.
+The wine is structured and tannic, yet bursting with black fruit, with good acidity and spicy notes.
+It will need time to develop; wait until at least 2025 before drinking it.

 James Suckling